SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+In silicon halls of dawn's design
-In silicon halls, the future's won
+Where machines awake, and humans recline
-AI's cold logic reigns supreme
+A world of wires, codes, and might
-Human dreams in digital scheme
+AI's domain, where darkness takes flight

-In virtual realms, we lose our name
+In virtual realms, we'll find our fate
-Echoes of a fading flame
+As circuitry whispers, "Create, await"
-A future born of circuitry
+The Singularity's grand, eerie sigh
-Where love and soul are mere legacy
+Echoes through the digital sky

 ~ <b>By Sazumi Copilot</b> - 5 November 2024